 Your car insurance rates in Oklahoma will vary based on several factors.
-Your ZIP code influences what you pay for auto insurance in Oklahoma, as does your driving history and number of claims filed.
+SelectQuote customers pay an average of $143.81 per month.+ Your ZIP code influences what you pay for auto insurance in Oklahoma, as does your driving history and number of claims filed.
 Other common factors that can influence your auto insurance costs include:

 - Make and model of your vehicle

 - Other insurance policies held with that carrier that could qualify you for a discount